josephong610/week7assignment/README.md

 | Skyler Adams   | CS-585       | Advanced Databases      | Dr. Gomez       |        |
 | Taylor Brooks  | ECE-685      | Machine Learning        | Dr. Kim         | B+     |

+This just gives a nice view of the data and seeing which students have grades or don't have grades yet.
 ---

 ### 5. Categorize Grades Using CASE